 Your heart trembles.
 Palms sweat.
 What unseen force could will these goliaths of crag and stone into being?

 You ponder this lofty thought for a moment.
 And then just as quickly as it arose, it comes crashing down to the only question that really matters at this time: where is the bacon?
 Well, speck to be exact.
 After all, you’re here for South Tyrol’s Speckfest.
 The Alpine grandeur bounding all around is simply the cherry on top.

 Sure, we admit your arrival at Speckfest may not unfold exactly as above, but we bet it will be pretty close.
 The event, held the first weekend of October every year, takes place in Val di Funes (also known as Villnöss) — a valley in the Dolomites possessing one of the most spectacular mountain vistas in the world.

-The third most prominent is Reinhold Messner — a giant in the world of mountaineering.
+Another legend worth knowing is Reinhold Messner — a giant in the world of mountaineering.
 Messner grew up in Val di Funes before going on to conquer the world’s most challenging mountain peaks including Mt.
 Everest.

 A Little Bit About Speck

 Before we carve into the details of Speckfest and why you should attend, here is a quick 101 on speck if you’re not familiar with this mountain smoked ham of South Tyrol.

 Speck’s roots go as far back as at least the 13th century when Tyrolean royal records first made reference to the ham.
 Centuries ago, ensuring a lasting food supply required our ancestors to salt and smoke meat.